 Should I Answer Calls from Numbers I Don’t Know?

 Unknown calls can be extremely annoying, but it’s best to avoid answering them for your safety and privacy.
-If you must answer, be sure to use caution and hang up if the caller seems suspicious.
+If you must answer, be cautious and hang up if the caller seems suspicious.
 Answering calls from numbers you don’t know can be risky.

 The person on the other end could be a scammer, a telemarketer, or even someone with malicious intent.
-If you’re unsure who the caller is, it’s best to err on the side of caution and not answer.
-You can always look up the number online to see if it’s associated with any known scams or businesses.
+If you’re unsure who the caller is, it’s best to err on caution and not answer.
+You can always look up the number online to see if it’s associated with known scams or businesses.